 As small towns go, Baunei has the usual butchers, bakers and fruit and veg shops, as well as a reasonably sized convenience store.
 This is where, if like me, you’re staying in accommodation with a kitchen, you can pick up cheap, fresh local food and try your hand at cooking traditional Italian meals at home!
 I’m by no means a great cook (seriously, it’s a well-known fact with my friends and family) but I’m really enjoying buying locally and at least attempting to make some traditional meals whilst I’m here.

-Baunei is quiet, like really quiet (apart from if there is a wedding on – in which case, expect the entire town to turn out and there to be A LOT of car horns beeping) and it very much has that small, traditional village feeling.
+Baunei is quiet, like really quiet (apart from if there is an event on – in which case, expect the entire town to turn out and there to be A LOT of car horns beeping) and it very much has that small, traditional village feeling.
 Tourists stick out like sore thumbs – and fair-haired, fair-skinned solo female travellers seem to cause a bit of a stir.

 For the first few days, everyone stared.
 When I went to one of the local (apparently men-only) bars and ordered a beer on my third night, the old boys kept asking where my husband was.
 The first night I ate alone in the pizzeria, the waitress didn’t seem to know what to do with me.
-The local women stared more than the men when they passed me on the street but…now that I’ve been here for a couple of weeks and my basic Italian has improved, I think the locals are starting to get used to seeing me around the town!
-The staff at the newsagents, internet café and food store are really friendly and a simple Buongiorno with a smile to the older, more traditional generation when I pass them in the morning seems to be earning me some brownie points.
+The local women stared more than the men when they passed me on the street but…now that I’ve been here for a couple of weeks, I think the locals are starting to get used to seeing me around the town!

 It’s a very family orientated place – everyone seems to know or be related to one another and it’s completely normal to have a conversation with someone on the street from your balcony.
 The old boys sit by the war memorial in the square next to the church, the women congregate outside the Biblioteca, the children ride their bikes alongside cars and everyone drives like a maniac, most often whilst talking animatedly on their mobile phones.
 One of the outside tables at Café Baunei Centro or a bench outside the pretty Chiesa (church) are the perfect spots to do some Baunei-people watching!